RSVP & Attendance

 - Open the event from the calendar, events list, or a notification.

-- Tap Going or Not Going.
+- Tap Going, Maybe, or Out.

 - That’s it — your response is saved and visible to the team.